Siamese cat - photo copyright Stockxpert

-This is a simple list of genetic diseases in purebred cats.
 Purebred cats and mixed-breed cats have a fairly equal propensity to get ill but it is generally considered to be the case that mixed-breed non-purebred non-pedigree cats have a lesser chance of suffering from an inherited disorder or genetic disease (or is this the case actually).
 This, it is argued, is because of the breeding practices of purebred cat breeders who are obliged (and no criticism is intended) to breed in a way which allows recessive, defective, genes that would otherwise stay dormant to become effective and visible.
-However, see the figures below.
+What I mean is that breeding purebred cats has to be to type (appearance) which requires a degree of inbreeding and a narrowing of the gene pool resulting in an "increased expression"2 of unhealthy recessive traits and, therefore a corresponding increase in the incidence of occurrence of these disorders.
+That said random bred cats also suffer from these diseases.

-The source is primarily a rather scarce book called: Medical, Genetic, & Behavioral Aspects of Purebred Cats; Ross D.Clark, DVM, Forum Publications, Fairway Kansas, 1992.
+Note: The source is primarily a rather scarce book called: Medical, Genetic, & Behavioral Aspects of Purebred Cats; Ross D.Clark, DVM, Forum Publications, Fairway Kansas, 1992 (referred to as book 1)

 Apparently, there are a total of 150 genetic disorders that can affect cats.
 I am not sure if that is all cats (meaning including wildcats) or only domestic cats.
 There are 400 genetic disorders that can affect dogs.
 The breeding programs of some dog breeds has been criticized causing the break up of long term business relationships at the Kennel Club in the UK (see purebred pedigree cat breeding ).
 Apparently humans can suffer from thousands of possible inherited disorders (src: www.pandecats.com - I don't know how reliable this source is).